WASasquatch/was-node-suite-comfyui/FEATURES.md

 ## Nodes that show their work

-194 nodes draw a panel on themselves rather than answering only through a socket: both sides of a picture, a histogram, a waveform, what a loader read off disk, a colour ramp, a 3D view, a text editor, a contact sheet that picks a look on click.
+195 nodes draw a panel on themselves rather than answering only through a socket: both sides of a picture, a histogram, a waveform, what a loader read off disk, a colour ramp, a colour wheel, a 3D view, a text editor, a contact sheet that picks a look on click.

 For seeing whether a node did what was wanted without wiring a preview to find out.